Builders Risk Insurance: The Ultimate Guide

-Additionally, if you look at the "Additional Coverage Limitations," you will see under what conditions the policy will not provide coverage:
+Additionally, if you look at the "Additional Coverage Limitations," you’ll see under what conditions the policy will not provide coverage:

-While you can customize the limit on almost anycoverage in a builders risk insurance policy, there are quite a few supplementary coverages thrown in that most people don’t know about.
+While you can customize the limit on almost any builders risk insurance coverage, there are quite a few supplementary coverages thrown in that most people don’t know about.
 These include:

 In almost every builders risk policy, damage arising from "testing" is an excluded cause of loss.
 Depending on the scope of your project, this could be a very bad exclusion to have on the policy.

 Let’s say you had all-new plumbing installed during the completion of your building.
 Before the plumbing company left, they ran some water through the pipes to test out their work.
 Those tests resulted in water damage to the unfinished building, which would not be covered under a normal builders risk policy.

 Things like this happen quite often.
 This is why we suggest purchasing the "Testing Endorsement" (often the IM 7962 01 12 form), which adds "Direct Physical Loss Resulting From Testing" to the covered causes of loss.

 In a previous insight – "Agreed Amount Endorsement - What Is It?"– we went over the mechanics of how the coinsurance penalty works and how massive this penalty can get if you misreport the value of your construction project to the insurance company.